DigiTurk84/class-incremental-polytope/README.md

 # Class-incremental Learning with Pre-allocated Fixed Classifiers

-This repo contains the code of "Class-incremental Learning with Pre-allocated Fixed Classifiers".
+This repo contains the code of "Class-incremental Learning with Pre-allocated Fixed Classifiers" (ICPR2020).

 Our code relies on the framework of "Re-evaluating Continual Learning Scenarios: A Categorization and Case for Strong Baselines" paper available at https://github.com/GT-RIPL/Continual-Learning-Benchmark
 Refer to our paper for more details: https://arxiv.org/abs/2010.08657

 If you have any question, feel free to open an issue.